-In Scheuermann's disease, one side (the back) of the vertebral body grows normally and the front grows more slowly or abnormally.
-This leads to a vertebra with a distinct wedge shape.
-This in turn leads to an increase in the bend in your upper back called an increased dorsal kyphosis.
+In Scheuermann’s disease, one side (the back) of the vertebral body grows at a regular rate whereas the front grows more slowly.
+This growth rate leads to a vertebra with a distinct wedge shape.
+This growth rate difference in turn leads to an increase in the bend in your upper back called an increased dorsal kyphosis.

 What Causes Scheuermann’s Disease?